krnese/AzureDeploy/ARM/arm-training.md

 ·  **Troubleshooting**

 Every now and then, you need to dive a bit deeper in order to troubleshoot, to really understand what is going on.
-Learn about the techniques, where to find what, how to use the information and resolve the issues.
+Learn about the techniques, where to find what, how to use the information and resolve the issues by identifying the root cause.

 ·  **Infrastructure as Code**